XeDotCom/villager-bot-wiki/mobs.md

 ### Mobs

 Mobs spawn naturally while mining.
 They spawn randomly every 40 mines.
+They are a very good source of emeralds.

 You can attack a mob by typing `attack`, `atk`, `bonk`, `punch`, or `hit`.